 Resources for Gender

-This note is part of the RAI Knowledge into Action Notes series and addresses practices for reducing gender inequalities and for empowering women to make a positive contribution to development through agri- cultural investments. for reducing gender inequalities and for empowering women to make a positive contribution to development through agricultural investments.
+This note is part of an Action Notes series and provides guidance for governments and companies on practices to reduce gender inequalities and to empower women to make a positive contribution to development through agricultural investments.

 This guide provides information for companies in the mining, oil and gas sector - and their consultants - on how to undertake a gender impact assessment to gain and maintain a “social licence to operate” with impacted communities and avoid conflict and costly shut-downs.
 It

 • describes some important principles and approaches that should underpin a gender impact assessment,

 • provides a framework for companies to identify, understand and respond to the gender impacts of an extractive industry project, and

 • outlines some key concepts, definitions and case studies.

 This handbook is an introduction to the human rights of indigenous women.
 It provides some detail on the CEDAW as the only instrument specifically for women.
 It also provides a brief overview of the other available human rights mechanisms.

 This resource provides tools for companies and buyers to improve responsibility and due diligence along the commodity supply chain, building on the Agribusiness Supplier Development Programme (ASDP).
 It